What you’ll get

 - Day 1: Hanoi Arrival

 Welcome to Hanoi: Vietnam’s bustling colonial capital.
 Your guide and driver will meet you outside the baggage claim of Noi Bai Airport and take you to your hotel in the city center.
-In the afternoon, enjoy an orientation walk, visiting some of Hanoi’s main attractions: the Opera House, Old Quarter, Hoan Kiem Lake and Ngoc Son Temple.
-In the evening enjoy a welcome dinner at one of Hanoi’s finest restaurants.
+In the evening savor a welcome dinner at one of Hanoi's finest restaurants.

-- Day 6: Hanoi – Halong Bay – Overnight on cruise
+- Day 2: Hanoi – Halong Bay Cruise

 * The following Halong Bay itinerary is a sample for our standard service on a 3 star junk/ cruise.
-Different programs are available through our luxury cruise itineraries on the Violet, Jasmine, Ginger, or Paradise.
-Please contact us for more details. *
+Different programs are available through our luxury cruise itineraries on the Violet, Jasmine, Ginger, Paradise or Au Co.
+Please contact us for more details.*

 Spend 24 hours on a traditional Junk Cruise in the amazing bay: a natural wonderland composed of jutting limestone islands and sparkling turquoise waters.
 Arrive at the dock around noon and board your junk.
 Savor a gourmet lunch of fresh seafood onboard as we sail out into the mystical bay.